cjmet/AhMediaPlayer/README.md

   * Beware anything that auto-sizes.
   * If you have ANY flicker or wobble or stutter at all in the layout, FIX IT!
 It will only lead to a crash later.
   * The worst case I have fixed so far was an 8 pixel font 12 pixels high had to be increased to 13 pixels high to stop the layout from crashing.
-  * My entire Layout #2 is currently unstable, so I had to roll it back.
-I'll debug it one element at a time till I find and/or fix the issue.
-It's going to be worse to fix than the font was.
+  * My entire Layout #2 is was unstable, so I had to roll it back.
+Then I had to spend two days to debug it one element at a time till I found and fixed all the issues.
   * Test vigorously.
   * Use a 4k monitor for testing if possible.
 Most of the fragility never showed up on a 1080p, but happens primarily on resizing on a 4k.
-  * For me Resize bottom right, top left on the 4k, is fairly deadly to the layout if it's unstalble.
+  * For me Resize bottom right, top left on the 4k, is fairly deadly to the layout if it's unstable.
-  *

 <br>